hanzz2007/interview/README.rst

 	Write a function to print spiral order traversal of a tree.

 11:
 	Write a function to connect all the adjacent nodes at the same level in a binary tree.
-Structure of the given Binary Tree node is like following.
+Structure of the given Binary Tree pNode is like following.

-	struct node{
+	struct pNode{
 		int data;
-		struct node* pLeft;
+		struct pNode* pLeft;
-		struct node* pRight;
+		struct pNode* pRight;
-		struct node* pNextRight;
+		struct pNode* pNextRight;
 	}
 	Initially, all the pNextRight pointers point to garbage values.
-Your function should set these pointers to point next pRight for each node.
+Your function should set these pointers to point next pRight for each pNode.

 	Example